photo courtesy of Flickr.com/simonehudson

 You don’t need to write a detailed schedule for how every day will go, but having some consistency in your daily life can have a powerful positive effect for your dog.

-3. Smart toys
+3. Puzzle toys

 4. Obedience or trick training

 Obedience training builds a common language between you and your dog.
 It’s another way to calm his nerves, as it teaches him how the world expects him to behave.
-Learning new skills is also a great way to exercise Fluffy’s brain.
+Learning new skills is also a great way to exercise Fido’s brain.

 5. Learn a new sport or game

-Getting involved in a dog sport like agility, flyball, freestyle or disc dog is a great way to build the bond between you and Fido.
-It provides physical and mental exercise all at once.
-However, formal training for some sports can be expensive and time consuming.
-So if you want the benefits without getting seriously involved in a sport, you can set up home built agility obstacle courses in the backyard, play frisbee just for fun, or teach your dog to play games like hide and go seek (especially fun to play with kids).
+If you want the benefits without getting seriously involved in a sport, you can set up home built agility obstacle courses in the backyard, play Frisbee just for fun, or teach your dog to play games like hide and go seek (especially fun to play with kids).

 The trick is in the balancing act